MissionInbox/ops-config-manager/README.md

 ## Configuration Files

-Create environment-specific configuration files:
+Create environment-specific configuration files in the `configs` directory:

-- `staging.config` - Configuration for staging environment
+- `configs/staging.config` - Configuration for staging environment
-- `production.config` - Configuration for production environment
+- `configs/production.config` - Configuration for production environment

-These files can contain any sensitive data that needs to be securely managed.
+These files can contain any sensitive data that needs to be securely managed, including:

+### Special Configuration Fields

+The configuration files support some special fields that receive special handling:

+- `repo_private_key`: A base64-encoded SSH private key that will be:
+  - Extracted from the configuration file
+  - Decoded and saved to `/opt/missioninbox/repo.key`
+  - Given proper permissions (600) for use as an SSH key
+  - This allows secure storage of deployment keys for accessing repositories

 ## Security Notes